Partial integration based regularization in BEM for 3D elastostatic problems: The role of line integrals: Introduction

 The proper treatment of these singular kernels is well understood in the BEM community, and several techniques have been developed to address this challenge.
 These techniques can be broadly classified into analytical and numerical regularization, depending on how the singularity is handled.
 A comprehensive review of the different regularization methods for boundary value problems in continuum mechanics can be found in \cite{tanaka94}.

 Analytical regularization evaluates singular integrals exactly, providing high accuracy.
 However, its implementation is often complex, requiring intricate formulae that depend on the problem’s geometry and the choice of trial functions, thereby limiting its general applicability.
 One of the earliest analytical treatments of singular integrals in collocation BEM was introduced by Guiggiani \textit{et al}. \cite{guiggiani90, guiggiani91, guiggiani98}.
 Their approach involved temporarily deforming the boundary around the singularity and translating the singular integrands to intrinsic coordinates, allowing for an exact limiting process.
 This method, though effective, requires a Taylor series expansion of the kernel function, necessitating special treatment for each specific integral and introducing truncation errors.
 Gao \cite{gao10} introduced a different technique in which the non-singular part is expressed as a power series expansion, while the singularities are eliminated using the radial integration method \cite{gao02}.
 This approach is restricted to singular integrals in the Cauchy principal value sense and is formulated specifically for quadrilateral boundary elements.
+More recently, a kernel separation method was proposed by Xie \textit{et al}. \cite{Xie20} where the integrals are separated into two parts, which include the singular part and the regular part, where the singular part is computed through the Taylor expansion around the singular point.
+For nearly-singular integrals, a variety of analytical and semi-analytical approaches have been proposed; see, e.g., \cite{Zhong24, Han22}.

 For the Galerkin approach, Hackbusch \& Sauter \cite{hackbush93} introduced an analytical integration technique using special variable substitutions and coordinate transformations to first regularize the integrals to weak singularity before applying the Duffy transformation.
 Andrä \& Schnack \cite{andra97} extended these formulae to curved elements by introducing new kernel functions with reduced singularity order, obtained via integration by parts of the standard Kelvin solution.
 Haas \& Kuhn \cite{haas02} further refined this approach for curved elements, employing a decomposed Kelvin fundamental solution without introducing additional kernel functions.
 In addition to these methods, numerous other analytical techniques have been developed, each offering distinct advantages depending on the problem at hand.
 Nevertheless, they all involve intricate mathematical formulae, making their implementation challenging.
 Most importantly, all the analytical formulae are derived in the intrinsic coordinate space (post-discretization), making them specific to the type of boundary elements used.